Paul Ratnasamy: Awards and recognitions

 Ratnasamy, an INSA Srinivasa Ramanujan Research Professor at National Catalyst Laboratory during 2004 to 2009, received the VASVIK Industrial Research Award from the Vividhlaxi Audyogik Samshodhan Vikas Kendra (VASVIK) in 1982.
 Two years later, he was awarded the Shanti Swarup Bhatnagar Prize in Engineering Sciences, in 1984.
 Maharaja Sayajirao University of Baroda, awarded him the K. G. Naik Gold Medal in 1989.
 He received the Om Prakash Bhasin Award in 1992, the TWAS technology award from the Third World Academy of Sciences and the Viswakarma Medal by the Indian National Science Academy (INSA), both in 1994.
-The Government of India honoured him with the civilian award of Padma Shri in 2001.
+In 2001, the Government of India honored Ratnasamy with the Padma Shri, India's fourth-highest civilian award.
 The International Zeolite Association conferred on him their annual award in 2004.
 He is also a recipient of the Federation of Indian Chamber of Commerce and Industry Award, Firodia Award, Bhangur Award, FIE Foundation Award.

 Catalysis Today, a peer reviewed journal, honoured Ratnasamy on his 70th birthday by dedicating their December 2012 issue to him.
 He is an elected Fellow of the Indian National Science Academy (INSA), the Third World Academy of Sciences, the National Academy of Sciences, India and the Indian National Academy of Engineering.
 Recently, the Petrotech Foundation had bestowed its Life Time Achievement Award (Category - R & D) for 2016 to Paul Ratnasamy.